jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 With this information, please create a [new issue](https://github.com/baytonorg/managed_info_tracker/issues/new?assignees=jasonbayton&labels=bug&projects=&template=bug_report.md&title=Issue%3A+) to be investigated.

-As bug reports can contain sensitive information, you're welcome to use the private [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link) for BRs that may come from a device with user information present.
-Please input the issue number of the raised request on GitHub so feedback can be linked to the issue.
+As bug reports (BR) can contain sensitive information, you're welcome to use the private [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link) for BRs that may come from a device with user information present.
+Please input the issue number of the raised request on GitHub, so feedback can be linked to the issue.

 For priority support customers, raise your concern through your dedicated channel.